 We can guide you and your hands into making your first Cretan clay pot.
 A single lesson will give you great insight into how the wheel works and how the clay takes form.
 At the end, you will be able to take the pot you made home with you.

-For ages 10 and above (in English or Greek) we provide a comprehensive lesson which is perfect for beginners or even intermediate throwers learning the basics and experiencing the local techniques of pottery, as well as making your first clay pots to take home.
+For ages 12 and above (in English or Greek) we provide a comprehensive lesson which is perfect for beginners or even intermediate throwers learning the basics and experiencing the local techniques of pottery, as well as making your first clay pots to take home.
 A reservation is required.
 Semi-Private (up to 4 people).

 The duration of the workshop is 60 minutes and the price is 38€ per person

 Shipping the pots directly to your home once they are ready